 Most of my work is in nature because this place is so naturally beautiful!
 But I LOVE shooting in a more urban setting.
 Downtown is such a cool place and every street gives you something different to use as a backdrop.

-I love tall buildings, brick walls, neon signs, walls covered in art, you name it, I love it, and downtown has it!
-Many of my clients opt for the nature setting, but when I get to shoot downtown, I do a little happy dance because that is not the “norm” for me.
+I love tall buildings, brick walls, neon signs, walls covered in art, you name it, I love it!
+Many of my clients opt for the nature setting, but when I get to shoot downtown, I do a little happy dance.

 I love exploring the area and getting ideas from my couples on new side streets to scout out or new art to look for on a building.
 Whether it is an alley, a rooftop, or even a busy area on Central, downtown has so much to offer and we will get some rad shots!